 Current students can obtain applications from the dean's office upon request.
 Student has to be currently enrolled in the course for consideration of the application.
-Both new entrants and current students are urged contact the CCSD for further information on special accommodation and application process.
+Both new entrants and current students are urged contact the Coordinating Centre for Students with Disabilities (CCSD) for further information on special accommodation and application process.